 What is guest user access in Azure Active Directory B2B?

-Starting March 31, 2021, Microsoft will no longer support the redemption of invitations by creating unmanaged Azure AD accounts and tenants for B2B collaboration scenarios.
-In preparation, we encourage customers to opt into email one-time passcode authentication.
-We welcome your feedback on this public preview feature and are excited to create even more ways to collaborate.
+- Starting October 2021, Microsoft will no longer support the redemption of invitations by creating unmanaged Azure AD accounts and tenants for B2B collaboration scenarios.
+In preparation, we encourage customers to opt into email one-time passcode authentication, which is now generally available.

 Collaborate with any partner using their identities

 With Azure AD B2B, the partner uses their own identity management solution, so there is no external administrative overhead for your organization.
 Guest users sign in to your apps and services with their own work, school, or social identities.

 - The partner uses their own identities and credentials; Azure AD is not required.

 - You don't need to manage external accounts or passwords.

 - You don't need to sync accounts or manage account lifecycles.

 Easily invite guest users from the Azure AD portal

 As an administrator, you can easily add guest users to your organization in the Azure portal.